WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Path Validation, not ICE

 HTTP3 is designed to work through NAT as a client-server protocol.
-It has built in techniques for dealing with NAT rebindings, IP address changes due to a client moving between networks (e.g., wifi to cellular data).
+It has built in techniques for dealing with NAT re-bindings, IP address changes due to a client moving between networks (e.g., wifi to cellular data).
 It has built in path validation that ensures that HTTP cannot be used for amplification attacks.